anthonyluongo/anthonyluongo.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the [Department of Political Science](http://polisci.emory.edu/home/) at Emory University.
-I am interested in international political economy, particularly the allocation and impact of foreign aid.
+I am a third-year Ph.D. student in the [Department of Political Science](http://polisci.emory.edu/home/) at Emory University.
+My research is in international political economy, particularly the allocation and impact of foreign aid.
 I have written for [*Democracy in Africa*](http://democracyinafrica.org).

-I hold a B.A. in International Relations and Economics from Michigan State University, where I was a member of [James Madison College](http://jmc.msu.edu) and a Foreign Language and Area Studies (FLAS) Fellow in Swahili with the [MSU African Studies Center](https://africa.isp.msu.edu/).
+Before coming to Emory, I earned a B.A. in International Relations and Economics from Michigan State University, where I was a member of [James Madison College](http://jmc.msu.edu) and a Foreign Language and Area Studies (FLAS) Fellow in Swahili with the [MSU African Studies Center](https://africa.isp.msu.edu/).
 I also completed coursework in Swahili and Tanzanian culture and politics at [MS Training Centre for Development Cooperation](http://mstcdc.or.tz) in Arusha, Tanzania.